HobbyOSs/opennask/README.md

 * You need to install mtools to build these files
 * You need to install QEMU (> 3.1) to test it

-'wine' will be very helpful for you to debug original nask
+'wine' should be very useful for you to debug

 ## Build day 03, harib00i img (debian)